ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-support-request.md

 ---
 name: Cloud Platform Support Request
-about: Create new Cloud Platform Support request
+about: This template is for service teams of Cloud Platform to create a new support request
+labels: 'support team, needs refining'

 ---